 Having a good relationship with your neighbours can keep your project moving swiftly especially when your works require Party Wall Agreements in compliance with the Party Wall Act 1996.
-More information can be found here.
+More useful information on Party Wall Awards can be found here.

-You have obligations as the homeowner under the Construction Design and Management Regulations (CDM) 2015.
-See here for our blog on this topic.
+You have obligations as the homeowner under the Construction Design and Management Regulations (CDM) 2015 – click to find out more.
 Your contractor will need to be aware of these as they will have the greatest responsibilities during your build project.
 Incorrect H&S on site can cause delays and even fines so ensure your contractor has sufficient cost in his tender to fulfil his duties.

 The traditional method for an architect to calculate their fee is based on a % of the building contract value.